What is Marshaling?

 The Western Canada Motorsport Association (WCMA) issues licences to Track Marshals which reflect their level of experience, their specialty, and their training.
 A Marshal’s logbook is included along with the licence, and this is an essential tool for the Track Worker who’d like to progress to professional and international racing.

-A Licence Application Form can be found on the WCMA website.
+To apply for a WCMA Official License use the supplied link for Motorsportsreg website.
 The cost is minimal, and the benefits are substantial.
-All workers are strongly encouraged to obtain a WCMA licence.
+All workers are strongly encouraged to obtain a WCMA Official licence.